Pediatric Residency Program - Benefits

 Family Leave

 It is the policy of the University of Colorado School of Medicine Graduate Medical Education Committee to allow leave for maternity, paternity, adoption, illness of a close relative that requires the resident's care, or illness of the resident.
 Residents may be granted up to 12 calendar weeks of leave during a 12-month period for certain family and medical reasons.
 Leaves are granted by the Program Director.
-The Program Director will determine how much of the time will need to be made up in order to fulfill the specialty board certification and requirements.
-The complete leave policy is in the Graduate Medical Education Manual.
+The complete leave policy is in the GME Leave Policy.

 Paid Courses

-Registration is paid for all PL-1s to be certified in PALS (Pediatric Advanced Life Support) and the Neonatal Resuscitation Program and to recertify as required during residency.
+Registration is paid for all PL-1s to be certified in PALS (Pediatric Advanced Life Support) and the NRP (Neonatal Resuscitation Program) and to recertify as required during residency.

 Meals

-Residents receive pre-paid meal cards at each hospital to cover the cost of meals while at work.
+Residents receive pre-paid meal cards at each hospital to cover the cost of meals during overnight and some weekend shifts.
+Breakfast and lunch provided while on rotations at Children's Hospital Colorado.

 Insurance